imodcurvature(1) General Commands Manual imodcurvature(1)

 radius criteria (i.e., the mean diameter) if the -rc option is

-entered, otherwise 100.
-The radius will not be determined in
+value with the -min option.
+The radius will not be determined

-contours less than this length for closed contour objects, or
+in contours less than this minimum length for closed contour

-less than half this length for open contour objects.
-In the
+objects, or less than half this length for open contour objects.

 -zr (-z) OR -ZRangeToFit Floating point